SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/smooth.md

 ===

-The empirical semivariogram shown below is a windowed average of the squared difference in lead concentrations beween sample points.
+The empirical semivariogram shown below is a windowed average of the squared difference in lead concentrations between sample points.